Here's why Bobby Abreu has HOF credentials

 Legendary comparisons

 Abreu hit more than twice as many dingers as Gwynn, a first-ballot Hall of Famer, and topped him in OBP by seven percentage points.
-The comparison between those two is probably much closer than you think.
+A comparison of those two players, as MLB.com's Mike Petriello presented in 2021, is much closer than you probably think.

 While Ichiro had about 600 more hits in the Major Leagues, Abreu has him beat by significant margins in wOBA (.378 to .328) and wRC+ (129 to 104), among other categories.
 Ichiro's single-season career high in wRC+ 131, a number that Abreu bested seven times during his career.

-There are 27 right fielders in Cooperstown, and Abreu ranks inside the top 10 in OBP, walks, stolen bases, extra-base hits and doubles.
-His 60.2 bWAR sits 14th among enshrined right fielders and surpasses the likes of Vladimir Guerrero (59.5) and Enos Slaughter (57.6).
-He also edges out Ichiro in bWAR (60.2 to 60.0).
+There are 28 right fielders in Cooperstown, and Abreu ranks inside the top 10 in OBP, walks, stolen bases and doubles.
+He is 11th in extra-base hits.
+His 60.2 bWAR sits 15th among those Hall of Famers and surpasses the likes of Vladimir Guerrero (59.5) and Enos Slaughter (57.6).
+He also edges out Ichiro (60.0).

 This browser does not support the video element.